The best creators don't just have followers — they have a thriving online community.

 11. Facebook Groups

-From a community member point of view, the amount of work required to join and become part of your group is minimal in theory—all they have to do is log in (which, let’s face it, they probably do quite frequently) and visit your group page.
+From a community member point of view, the amount of work needed to join and become part of your group is extremely low—all they have to do is log in (which, let’s face it, they probably do quite frequently) and visit your group page.

-Furthermore, monetization on Facebook isn’t terribly easy—it’s best used as a glorified group chat or a starting point for your community, and you’ll need to migrate away when you want to scale up and really start to drive revenue directly or indirectly from your online tribe.
+But, monetization on Facebook isn’t easy—it’s best used as a glorified group chat or a starting point for your community, and you’ll need to migrate away when you want to scale up and really start making money.

 Features: